Ayeshan-Oshitha/Tutorial--Mosh--Html-CSS/C. Part-Three/Notes.md

 If height: 100vh is set, the element will take up the entire height of the viewport.

 However, if you use max-height: 100vh and the parent has a fixed height with overflow: hidden, then the child element will only be able to take the parent's height, not the full 100vh.
 Any extra height will be clipped and not visible.

+---

+`grid-template-columns: repeat(auto-fit, minmax(150px, 1fr));`

+This creates columns automatically based on the number of elements in the grid.
+Each column will be at least 150px wide, but can grow to take up as much space as available (up to a fraction of the total row width).
+The number of columns will adjust based on the container’s width — more columns will fit on wider screens, fewer on smaller screens.